Skip to Main Content

 About

 The Crocodile Café Collection contains over five years of unique live audio and video recordings.
-Recorded at Seattle's Crocodile Café between May 2002 and December 2007 by audio engineer Jim Anderson, these recordings document performances by over 2,000 bands and artists.
-From Indie Rock to Punk, Americana to Emo, Hip Hop to Power Pop, and Disney cover song nights to Shoegaze, the collection includes numerous memorable and energetic performances.
-The Collection is available in the UW Ethnomusicology Archives by appointment only.
-Contact us to make an appointment.
+Recorded at Seattle's Crocodile Café between May 2002 and December 2007 by audio engineer Jim Anderson, the recordings document performances by over 2,000 bands and artists.
+From punk to indie rock, sludge metal to emo, hip pop to power pop, and beyond, the collection represents a sonic time capsule of early 2000s Seattle.

 FAQ